jflournoy/DSL_Contract-Research-Scientist/README.md

 ## How to enquire & process

-Please send enquiries and evidence of your scientific consultancy experience to [dsl-research@pluralsight.com](mailto:dsl-research@pluralsight.com?subject=DSL%20Principal%20Research%20Scientist%20CfP).
+Please send enquiries and evidence of your scientific consultancy experience to [cat-hicks@pluralsight.com](mailto:cat-hicks@pluralsight.com?subject=DSL%20Principal%20Research%20Scientist%20CfP)[^1].
 If available, we welcome seeing a research portfolio, project websites, or consultancy services materials.

+[^1]: Please not that there was an error with previous address here.
+If you emailed us at a different address, please get in touch again.
+Thank you!